sam-n-johnston/resilient-sagas/README.md

 ## Deployment

-To deploy, first change the `LogGroupName` from `sam123` to something unique.
+To deploy, first change the `LogGroupName` from `sam1234` to something unique.
+Then login to the AWS sandbox account.
 Then:

 ```bash
 export AWS_PROFILE=sandbox